 - Theme park accidents – the speed and nature of a ride could put stress on the neck area if a ride stops suddenly or makes a jerking movement.

-- Physical abuse – if you are struck with something heavy, this could cause a whiplash injury.
+- Physical abuse – if you are struck with something heavy when assaulted, this could cause a whiplash injury.

 - Falls – if you fall, and your head makes the type of head movement mentioned above, you could obtain a whiplash injury.